 Guests who buy Express Pass present their pass at participating attractions to bypass the regular lines.
 They join a shorter Express pass line and have reduced waiting at the attraction.

 Express Pass is not cheap and the decision on whether to buy can be difficult.
 At quieter times of the year, it is usually not essential, but during peak periods there are definite benefits.
 You can learn more in our Guide to Universal Express Pass.

 The young child sits, usually in a dedicated waiting room, with a parent while the rest of the family ride.
-Once the first group are off the ride, parents swap supervision and the rest of the family ride without waiting.
+Once the first group is off the ride, parents swap supervision, and the rest of the family ride without waiting.
 Usually, attendants will allow an older child to ride again.